Approximate Distance Sensitivity Oracles in Subquadratic Space: Computing Shortest (2f+1) -Expaths in Õ(fm) Time

 Concerning the runtime, we have $O(f)$ steps.
 In each of them, we build the graph $G^*=(V^*,E^*)$ with $O(n)$ vertices and $O(m)$ edges and run (the modified) Dijkstra's algorithm.
 It requires $\Otilde(m)$ time, so the overall time of our algorithm is $\Otilde(fm)$. \end{proof}

 Unrolling the inductive computation of $(2f{+}1)$-decomposable distances discussed above leads to a graph of $2f+2$ layers as follows.
-As all the edges from $s_0$ to $v_1 \in V_1$ in the graph $G^*$ built for computing $\ell$-decomposable distances are modeling $(\ell-1)$-decomposable paths, we could substitute all these edges by the construction graph used to compute the $(\ell{-}1)$-decomposable paths and proceed recursively.
-In this way, we obtain an \emph{exploded graph} with a source $s_0$ and additional $2f+1$ layers $V_0,V_1,\ldots,V_{2f+1}$, where layer $V_\ell$ models the graph $G-A$ as above and is used to compute shortest $\ell$-decomposable distances. \Cref{fig:exploded graph} gives an overview.
+As the edges from $s_0$ to $v_1 \in V_1$ in the graph $G^*$ are modeling $(\ell{-}1)$-decomposable paths, we could substitute those by the construction graph used to compute the $(\ell{-}1)$-decomposable paths and proceed recursively.
+This way, we obtain an \emph{exploded graph} with a source $s_0$ and $2f+2$ additional layers $V_0,V_1,\ldots,V_{2f+1}$, where layer $V_\ell$ models the graph $G-A$ as above and is used to compute shortest $\ell$-decomposable distances. \Cref{fig:exploded graph} gives an overview.